Turbojet: History

 The first patent for using a gas turbine to power an aircraft was filed in 1921 by Frenchman Maxime Guillaume.
 His engine was to be an axial-flow turbojet, but was never constructed, as it would have required considerable advances over the state of the art in compressors.

 In 1928, British RAF College Cranwell cadet Frank Whittle formally submitted his ideas for a turbojet to his superiors.
 In October 1929 he developed his ideas further.
 On 16 January 1930 in England, Whittle submitted his first patent (granted in 1932).
 The patent showed a two-stage axial compressor feeding a single-sided centrifugal compressor.
 Practical axial compressors were made possible by ideas from A.A.
 Griffith in a seminal paper in 1926 ("An Aerodynamic Theory of Turbine Design").
 Whittle later concentrated on the simpler centrifugal compressor only, for a variety of practical reasons.
 A Whittle engine was the first turbojet to run, the Power Jets WU, on 12 April 1937.
 It was liquid-fuelled.
 Whittle's team experienced near-panic during the first start attempts when the engine accelerated out of control to a relatively high speed despite the fuel supply being cut off.
 It was subsequently found that fuel had leaked into the combustion chamber during pre-start motoring checks and accumulated in pools, so the engine would not stop accelerating until all the leaked fuel had burned off.
 Whittle was unable to interest the government in his invention, and development continued at a slow pace.

 In Germany, Hans von Ohain patented a similar engine in 1935.
-His design, an axial-flow engine, as opposed to Whittle's centrifugal flow engine, was eventually adopted by most manufacturers by the 1950's.
+His design, an axial-flow engine, as opposed to Whittle's centrifugal flow engine, was eventually adopted by most manufacturers by the 1950s.

-On 27 August 1939 the Heinkel He 178, powered by von Ohain´s design, became the world's first aircraft to fly using the thrust from a turbojet engine.
+On 27 August 1939 the Heinkel He 178, powered by von Ohain's design, became the world's first aircraft to fly using the thrust from a turbojet engine.
 It was flown by test pilot Erich Warsitz.
 The Gloster E.28/39, (also referred to as the "Gloster Whittle", "Gloster Pioneer", or "Gloster G.40") made the first British jet-engined flight in 1941.
 It was designed to test the Whittle jet engine in flight, and led to the development of the Gloster Meteor.